As is true with so many things in law, an answer to the above-posed headline query in today’s blog post must be qualified.

 We’ll preface a response by confirming the notion that mediation is generally a volitional exercise for divorcing parties who seek to engage in the process.
 A mediated divorce negotiation and outcome customarily proceeds in lieu of formal adversarialism played out in a court under the watchful eyes of an Illinois family law judge.

 That is not always the case, though.
 Some soon-to-be Illinois exes find themselves mediating divorce issues regardless of their personal views on how they want to proceed with the dissolution process.
-We note on a website page addressing mediation at The Law Office of Jamie Mitchell, LLC (with locations in Maryville and , respectively) that divorce-linked mediation “can be a requirement or an opportunity.”
+We note on a website page addressing mediation at Mitchell Highlander, LLC (with locations in Maryville and , respectively) that divorce-linked mediation “can be a requirement or an opportunity.”

 To be specific, mediation is legally imposed by the Illinois Supreme Court when mutual agreement cannot be reached between divorcing parties in select matters concerning children.
 For instance, the process must be followed in disputes regarding custody and parenting plans.